infiniteopt/InfiniteOpt.jl/docs/src/guide/optimize.md

 the infinite model) in the `Model.ext` dictionary with an associated key.
 By default a `JuMP.Model` using [`TranscriptionData`](@ref) stored under the key `:TransData` is used and is referred to as a `TranscriptionModel`.
-The optimizer model is then what is used to optimize the infinite model and it provides the information exacted by solution queries mapped back to the infinite model using the mapping data structure.
+The optimizer model is then what is used to optimize the infinite model, and it provides the information exacted by solution queries mapped back to the infinite model using the mapping data structure.